willfurnass/sheffield_hpc/hpc/connecting.rst

 .. important::

-    Access to the Stanage cluster via the myApps service is currently unavailable.
+    The myApps service is only accessible on Bessmer and ShARC (:underline-bold:`not` Stanage).

 In order to access the HPC clusters you must set up a `VPN connection and MFA <https://www.sheffield.ac.uk/it-services/vpn>`_.
 Also see section **Whether/how you can connect** below.